Weekly Notifications for

 Download it here.

-This week, explore new tenders and grants focused on climate change, rural development, digital transformation, and sustainability.
-With opportunities supported by the World Bank, European Commission, Inter-American Development Bank, United Nations, and others, your organization can engage in key projects across El Salvador, Colombia, Ecuador, Haiti, Chile, and multiple countries.
+2. This week, explore new tenders and grants focused on tax management, digital privacy, rural development, and sustainable growth.
+With opportunities supported by the Inter-American Development Bank, World Bank, European Commission, and United Nations, your organization can engage in key projects across Brazil, Ecuador, and multiple countries.

 Deadlines run through February and beyond—do not miss out!